CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise07.md

 ## You have successfully completed the lab!

-In this hands-on lab **Threat Protection and Incident Response with Microsoft Sentinel- Day 2**, you have strengthened your expertise in Microsoft Sentinel’s threat detection, investigation, and automation capabilities.
+In this hands-on lab **Threat Protection and Incident Response with Microsoft Sentinel within Unified Platform - Day 2**, you have strengthened your expertise in Microsoft Sentinel’s threat detection, investigation, and automation capabilities.
 You worked with analytics rules, hunting queries, watchlists, advanced features, and repository integrations to create a comprehensive and proactive security monitoring environment.
 These skills will help you detect threats earlier, investigate incidents effectively, and streamline security operations for improved protection.